-“Can’t you go back to yelling at me?”
+“I do not— can’t you go back to yelling at me?”

-Roman flinched at the old nickname.
 “I did just fine without you mothering me.”

 Leandros huffed and moved to retrieve his clothes.
 “I don’t know why I bother with you.”

-Roman would hate Leandros for saying it, but Leandros sometimes felt that Roman was the mask, and Egil the person behind it.
+Roman would hate Leandros for saying it, but Leandros sometimes felt that Roman was the mask and Egil the person behind it.

 “There are Enforcers on your team,” Roman said.